jhrcook/CoreDataDemo2/README.md

 I have gotten the basic model working: just a data base of seedlings.
 Now I want to go one step further and have two related data bases: a one-to-many relationship of plants and seedlings.

+I deleted the CoreData model and the Swift files it generated.
+I then commented out any relevant code and got the table view working.